LinnyPurple/2800-202210-DTC09/README.md

 1. Install Node.js and Visual Studio Code.
 2. Install MySQL.
 3. If you set password for your local MySQL, go to `sqlData.json` file inside `server` folder and change password value to your root account's password.
-4. Open a terminal, go to the project directory and enter ```npm install``` to install all pakages you need.
+4. Open a terminal, go to the project directory and enter ```npm install``` to install all packages you need.
 5. Enter ```cd server``` in terminal and enter ```node /webserver.js``` in same terminal.
 6. Open your internet browser and visit ```localhost:8000``` by using URL
 7. Now you can browse our application!